paultopia/experimental-cryogen/resources/templates/md/posts/java-first-impressions.md

 Here, I'm not at all happy with Java.
 I don't mind the Kingdom of Nouns stuff, but this classpath stuff is bloody terrible and I hate it.
 Absolutely my least favorite thing about Java, and why the next thing I'm going to do is go learn Gradle so as to offload all this ugliness to a build tool.

-# Java People are really unfriendly on Stack Overflow
+## Java People are really unfriendly on Stack Overflow

 When I [asked](https://stackoverflow.com/questions/45823179/java-newbie-class-with-main-class-in-same-folder-as-subclasses-doesnt-compile) about how to make the file moving thing work on SO, within about 2 minutes I had 3 downvotes and 2 hostile comments.
 Now, I'm not a SO super-user, but I've been using it for a while, I know how to ask a decent question, and while I don't have a ton of reputation, I at least have 700-some, which is more than total beginner.
 So I don't think I asked a total boner of a question.
 I think that Java people on SO are just much, much more unfriendly than Python/Clojure/Javascript/R people (my usual SO crowd).

 The snotty functional programming person in me wonders if maybe this is because PG is right, and Java is full of [blub programmers](http://www.paulgraham.com/avg.html) who have successfully alienated the SO crowd over the years with terrible questions.
+But that's a jerky thing to think, and it's also pretty unlikely to be right.

 Anyway, I ultimately rewrote the question and got enough hints to sort the problem out, but it was a shocking blast of cold water in the face to get there, and felt quite weird, to be honest.